 If you want to go fast, go alone.
 If you want to go far, go together.

-Then in 2008, an AHS initiative, Integrating Family Services began in earnest with a position created in the Agency of Human Services Secretary’s Office in 2010.
-From the beginning, the intent of integrating services for children and their families revolved around providing services, supports and treatment earlier to prevent more intense needs, to achieve better outcomes and spend funding more efficiently.
+Then in 2008, an AHS initiative, Integrating Family Services began which included consolidation of over 30 state and federal funding streams into one unified case rate with the intent of integrating services for children and their families around providing services, supports and treatment earlier to prevent more intense needs, to achieve better outcomes and spend funding more efficiently.

 a) to improve the delivery of services and ultimately the health and well-being of pregnant/postpartum women, infants, children and young adults and

 b) advance maternal and child health and safety, family stability, and optimal healthy development through the transition to adulthood.